2000–01 Phoenix Suns season

+During the NBA All-Star weekend at the MCI Center in Washington, D.C., Kidd was selected for the 2001 NBA All-Star Game, as a member of the Western Conference All-Star team.
+In addition, Kidd also participated in the NBA 2Ball Competition for the second consecutive year, along with Brandy Reed of the WNBA's Phoenix Mercury, while Marion was selected for the NBA Rookie Challenge Game, as a member of the Sophomores team.

-For the fourth season in a row, the Suns finished third in the Pacific Division.
-The team earned a Western Conference First Round match-up with the 3rd-seeded Sacramento Kings.
-Phoenix would take Game 1, a 86–83 road win in Sacramento, but would then lose the next three games in a row, losing the series three games to one.
+In the 2001 NBA playoffs, the Suns earned a Western Conference First Round match-up with the 3rd-seeded Sacramento Kings, the Suns would take Game 1, a 86–83 road win at the ARCO Arena II, but would then lose the next three games in a row, thus losing the series three games to one.

 Following the season, Kidd was traded to the New Jersey Nets, while Robinson was dealt to the Detroit Pistons, Dudley re-signed as a free agent with his former team, the Portland Trail Blazers, and Elie retired.

-For the season, the Suns redesigned their primary logo, and changed their uniforms adding side panels to their jerseys and shorts, and grey to their color scheme.
-The logo and uniforms both remained in use until 2013.
+For the season, the Suns redesigned their primary logo, and changed their uniforms adding side panels to their jerseys and shorts, and grey to their color scheme; the logo and uniforms both remained in use until 2013.